equinor/flownet/cloud/azure/README.md

 ## Create the Azure Function App

 1. Create a new Azure Function App, and give it a name (eg, "my_function")
-2. Choose "Docker Container" in the wizzard
+1. Choose "Docker Container" in the wizzard
-3. Finalize the wizzard
+1. Finalize the wizzard
-4. Open your newly created Azure Function App and goto container settings.
+1. Open your newly created Azure Function App and goto container settings.
-5. Locate the published container and save.
+1. Locate the published container and save.
+1. Set "FUNCTIONS_WORKER_PROCESS_COUNT" to 10.

 Check that your new Azure Function App is up and running by going to:
 ```